cc-hpc-itwm/tarantella/docs/source/tutorials.rst

 and is part of the pre-processed dataset.

 After training, one round of evaluation is conducted using the ``newstest2014`` dataset to translate English sentences into German.
+The frequency of evaluation rounds can be changed by updating the `epochs_between_evals` parameter.

 Implementation overview
 ^^^^^^^^^^^^^^^^^^^^^^^